ATothMate/simple_etl_task/README.md

   follows the Extract-Transform-Load (ETL) pattern; extracting data from newly available source files, transforming the data as needed, and loading it into the *preload table*.
-  The service also creates archives of unvonvertible transaction records, to highlight timestamp related issues and enable further decission-making.
+  The service also creates archives of unconvertible transaction records, to highlight timestamp-related issues and enable further decision-making.
   - Source folder during the demonstration: `data_folder_monitor`.
   - Archive folder during the demonstration: `data_folder_archive`.